dverbovyi/rack.js/README.md

 # Rack.js

-Tiny javascript MVC-framework for working with RESTful JSON interface.
+Tiny javascript MVC-framework for working with RESTful JSON interface. (development in progress)

 ##Documentation